 Counting is a skill that takes a lot of practice and repetition, especially when children are learning one to one correspondence and counting sets.
 These super fun watermelon seed count and clip cards add some much needed fun to all of that hard work.

 They are perfect for summer!
-For more math fun, take our 5 day challenge to set up STEM centers your students will love!
+For more math fun, take our 5 Day Challenge to set up STEM centers your students will love and to build a system for teaching STEM in your classroom!

 To prepare the count and clip cards, I printed the download (below).
 Then, I laminated the pieces before cutting them out to make them sturdy so they could hold up against plenty of reuse.